 Living in Gainesville

-Gainesville has two public and three private golf courses and maintains 27 parks featuring tennis, racquetball, swimming and other organized recreation including volleyball and softball leagues.
-Two recreation centers offer arts and crafts activities as well as instructional clinics in many sports.
+Gainesville isn’t your typical small city as it accommodates two public and three private golf courses and maintains 27 parks featuring tennis, racquetball, swimming and other organized recreation including volleyball and softball leagues.

 Many famous Florida attractions are within easy driving distances of Gainesville for day trips or weekend getaway.
 Historic St. Augustine, the nation’s oldest settlement, is only one hour and a half from Gainesville; Walt Disney World and EPCOT Center are only two hours away.
 Within a 100-mile radius are Silver Springs, Sea World, the Daytona International Speedway, the Daytona Museum of Arts and Sciences, the Jacksonville Planetarium and the Atlantic and Gulf beaches.